-This vintage cream puff dessert has everything you love about classic cream puffs — a tender crust, silky vanilla pudding, and a fluffy cream cheese filling.
+This vintage cream puff dessert has everything you love about classic cream puffs — a tender crust, silky pudding, and a fluffy cream cheese filling.
 It’s an old-fashioned showstopper that’s surprisingly easy to make and always a hit at potlucks.

 This cream puff dessert is fun to make, and it's delightfully fun to eat because it's absolutely delicious.
 Who doesn't love a showy dessert that isn't hard to put together?